 - You’ll need to install and remove the plywood yourself.
 It takes time and requires a ladder, which is dangerous when your property exterior is full of debris.

-- Plywood also darkens the interior rooms making it impossible to see and cause accidents like fire or an injury.
+- Plywood also darkens the interior rooms making it impossible to see and causing accidents like fire or injury.

 Secure the Exterior of your Property

 Check the outside of your property for flying hazards.
 Secure tools, for example, fences and bikes.
 Also, ensure your shed, lawnmower, grill, construction material, and other outside things are safely stored and anchored.